normsie/normsie.github.io/_posts/2024-03-04-MLP-backpropagation.md

 ## Deep Learning - what is it?

-Deep Learning (DL) is the subset of ML that focuses on the studies of Artificial Neural Networks (ANNs) with feature learning.
+**Deep Learning (DL)** is the subset of ML that focuses on the studies of Artificial Neural Networks (ANNs) with feature learning.
 DL architectures take in large amount of data (structured/unstructured), and use complex algorithms that utilizes multiple layers (thus "deep") to progressively extract higher-level features and hidden patterns from the raw input.
-For example, lower layers identify edges and features that outline a dog within a picture, while higher ones identify the dog.
+For example, lower layers might identify edges of an image while higher layers identify features that can easily be perceived by human, such as a dog, or a number.

+**Feature learning** (supervised, unsupervised, self-supervised) or representation learning referes to the automatic extraction & selection of relevant features to discover useful representations or patterns *directly* from raw input.
+This replaces the manual feature engineering/designing process and allows automatic learning and using the features for specific tasks.

 ---

 ## Linear Classifier

-nothing here
+**Linear Classifier** is the simplest ML models and thus it can be considered as elementary components for DL models, which is used for binary or multiclass classification tasks.
+It makes prediction by combining the input features with weights, and the decision boundary is a linear combination of these features.
+Therefore, its effectiveness depends on the linearity of the underlying patterns.

 ---